 The International Federation of Sports Physical Therapy (IFSPT) is a worldwide Federation which represents national sports physical therapy organisations.
 The intention of IFSPT is to be the international resource for sports physical therapists to promote the profession.
 IFSPT is a recognised subgroup of the World Confederation of Physical Therapy (WCPT).
-The IFSPT works with Member Organizations and their individual members to provide services to people and athletes of all ages and abilities for safe participation in sport and physical activity, through excellence in education, research, practice, and clinical specialization.
+The IFSPT works with member organisations and their individual members to promote sports physical therapy and safe participation in sport and physical activity, through excellence in education, research, practice, and clinical specialisation.

 - Promote sports physical therapy worldwide